 Another concern is their lack of an escrow account or policy.
 While this can make clients feel a little more independent with their finances, it seems a dedicated account to save funds toward negotiation is the safest method for those with outstanding debts—especially under the requirement of $10,000 or more to be enrolled into their program.

 The company claims to handle debt settlement along with debt consolidation, although their website has very little information pertaining to their settlement services and seem to be strictly focused on debt consolidation.

 They do not offer an online dashboard allowing client’s the ability to keep track of applicable information with their account.
-They are not rated with the BBB, although the BBB informs consumers that the company is under review and will be updated soon.
 In addition, they hold no AFCC or IAPDA accreditation.

 Price will vary depending individual circumstance.
 The initial consultation meeting should provide an estimate in costs per month and overall.